ansys/pyaedt/doc/source/User_guide/modeler.rst

   :alt: Modeler Object

-Similarly other properties can be changed like the material, transparency, etc....
+Similarly, you can change other properties, such as the material and transparency.

 .. code:: python